GoLittie/GoLittie/README.md

 - Get better at building websites
 - Build a desktop application
 - Use Docker efficiently
-- Learn the c++ & Zig programming language
+- Learn the c++ & Zig programming languages